ucielsola/final-battle/README.md

 Here you can read the [Challenge's guidelines](https://drive.google.com/file/d/1kNbni3fBBYiAErWYIQNmlggJTNHmLgPL/view "Read more...") 📜
 ##### Main Functions
-- Search for your favourite heros and get all ther data
+- Search for your favourite heros and get all their data
 - Create a balanced 6 members team, with 3 good heros and 3 bad heros.
 - Edit your team